manticoresoftware/docker/README.md

 ### Manticore Columnar Library and Manticore Buddy

-The docker image doesn't include [Manticore Columnar Library](https://github.com/manticoresoftware/columnar) which has to be used if you need:
-* columnar storage
-* secondary indexes

-but you can easily enable it in runtime by using environment variable `EXTRA=1`, i.e. `docker run -e EXTRA=1 ... manticoresearch/manticore`.
-It will then download and install the library and put it to the data dir (which is normally mapped as a volume in production).
-Next time you run the container the library will be already there, hence it won't be downloaded again unless you change the Manticore Search version.
-This also enables [Manticore Buddy](https://github.com/manticoresoftware/manticoresearch-buddy) which is used to process some commands.
-Read [the changelog](https://manual.manticoresearch.com/Changelog#Version-6.0.0) for more details.

-### Manticore Columnar Library and Manticore Buddy

 The Manticore Search Docker image doesn't come with the [Manticore Columnar Library](https://github.com/manticoresoftware/columnar) pre-installed, which is necessary if you require columnar storage and secondary indexes.
 However, it can easily be enabled during runtime by setting the environment variable `EXTRA=1`.
 For example, `docker run -e EXTRA=1 ... manticoresearch/manticore`.
 This will download and install the library in the data directory (which is typically mapped as a volume in production environments) and it won't be re-downloaded unless the Manticore Search version is changed.

 Using `EXTRA=1` also activates [Manticore Buddy](https://github.com/manticoresoftware/manticoresearch-buddy), which is used for processing certain commands.
 For more information, refer to the [changelog](https://manual.manticoresearch.com/Changelog#Version-6.0.0).